themsaid/laravel-langman/README.md

 php artisan langman:show users.name
 ```

-Brings only the translation of the `name` key in all languages.
+Shows only the translation of the `name` key in all languages as found in the `lang/<locale>/users.php`
+translation files.

 ---